Updated June 6, 2023

 Introduction to Project Timeline in Excel

-How many times have you been in a situation when you have to mention the list of tasks in your project along with the duration it takes to complete those tasks?
+How often have you been in a situation when you have to mention the list of tasks in your project and the duration it takes to complete those tasks?
 If you are a working professional, you frequently may have come up with a situation like this.
-And it is really a very tedious job to make this schedule and stick to it.
-This is also known as the project timeline.
-Project timeline is nothing but the list of tasks you are scheduled to do within given time bounds.
-It contains a list of tasks, start time and end time.
-There is an easy way to represent a project timeline in excel through graphical representation.
-In excel, we have a “Gantt Chart”, which can be helpful in making project timelines.
+And it is a very tedious job to make and stick to this schedule.
+The project timeline, or the project timeline, is simply a list of tasks you are scheduled to do within given time bounds.
+It contains a list of tasks, start time, and end time.
+There is an easy way to represent a project timeline in Excel through graphical representation.
+We have a “Gantt Chart” in Excel to help make project timelines.

 There are two ways in which we can create Project Timeline in Excel.

-- By using stack bar charts and then convert those into Gantt Chart.
+- By using stack bar charts and then converting those into Gantt charts.

-- By using inbuilt excel Gantt Project Timeline/Project Planner template.
+- By using the inbuilt Excel Gantt Project Timeline/Project Planner template.

 How to Use Project Timeline in Excel?

 Project Timeline in Excel is very simple and easy.
 Let’s understand how to use the Project Timeline in Excel with some examples.

 Example #1 – Project Timeline Using Stack Bar Graphs